Eynsford Circular walk

 - The Kings Arms still has its ostler box, a shelter at the front of the pub for the person who used to attend to horses at coaching inns.

-- Ss Peter and Paul, Shoreham has many interesting features, all described in an informative Visitor's Guide.
+- Ss Peter and Paul, Shoreham dates from Norman times and has many interesting features, all described in an informative Visitor's Guide.
 They include an outstanding wooden rood screen spanning the width of the building and some fine stained glass windows, including one by the Pre-Raphaelite artist Burne-Jones.

 - The War Memorial in Darenth Way is inscribed Remember as you look at the cross on the hill those who gave their lives for their country 1914-1919.

-- The Memorial Stone outside Shoreham was erected in 1928 by a local Catholic woman (Miss Maud Berkeley) in memory of her late father, Dr EJG Berkeley; she also erected a large crucifix but this was vandalised and later removed to a monastery.
+- The memorial stone was erected in 1928 by a local Catholic woman (Miss Maud Berkeley) in memory of her late father, Dr EJG Berkeley; she also erected a large crucifix but this was vandalised and later removed to a monastery.
 The inscription Behold therefore I will allure her and will lead her into the Wilderness and there I will speak to her heart is from Hosea 2:14.

 - Lullingstone Park was a medieval deer park in the estate of Lullingstone Castle.
 Some of its veteran trees (notably oak, hornbeam, beech and sweet chestnut) are over 500 years old.
 The park was used as a decoy airfield in World War Ⅱ and as a result Shoreham was dubbed “the most heavily bombed village in Britain”.

 - The wooden fish sculpture was unveiled in 2004 “to celebrate the restoration of the River Darent”.

 - The Tudor Gatehouse of Lullingstone Castle was one of the earliest all-brick buildings in Britain.